History of Uzbekistan: Independent country and the Commonwealth

 In July 2005, the Uzbek government gave the US 180 days' notice to leave the airbase it had leased in Uzbekistan.
 A Russian airbase and a German airbase remain.

 In December 2007 Islam A. Karimov was reelected to power in a fraudulent election.
 Western election observers noted that the election failed to meet many OSCE benchmarks for democratic elections, the elections were held in a strictly controlled environment, and there had been no real opposition since all the candidates publicly endorsed the incumbent.
 Human rights activists reported various cases of multiple voting throughout the country as well as official pressure on voters at polling stations to cast ballots for Karimov.
 The BBC reported that many people were afraid to vote for anyone other than the president.
 According to the constitution Karimov was ineligible to stand as a candidate, having already served two consecutive presidential terms and thus his candidature was illegal.

-The lead up to the elections was characterized by the secret police arresting dozens of opposition activists and putting them in jail including Yusuf Djumayaev, an opposition poet.
+In the lead-up to the elections, the secret police arrested and jailed dozens of opposition activists, including Yusuf Djumayaev, an opposition poet.
 Several news organizations, including The New York Times, the BBC and the Associated Press, were denied credentials to cover the election.
 Around 300 dissidents were in jail in 2007, including Jamshid Karimov, the president's 41-year-old nephew.

-In 2016, Islam Karimov died after suffered with stroke for almost a week earlier, while still being a president and was replaced by Shavkat Mirziyoyev, who was Uzbekistan's interim leader since the death of Islam Karimov.
-In December 2016, Shavkat Mirziyoyev won the presidential election with signs of fraud.
+In 2016, Islam Karimov died after suffering from a stroke and was replaced by Shavkat Mirziyoyev as Uzbekistan's interim leader.
+In December 2016, Mirziyoyev won the presidential election with signs of fraud.

 On 6 November 2021, President Shavkat Mirziyoyev was sworn into his second term in office, after gaining a landslide victory in presidential election.

 On 1 July 2022 protests broke out in the autonomous region of Karakalpakstan over proposed amendments to the Constitution of Uzbekistan which would have ended Karakalpakstan's status as an autonomous region of Uzbekistan and right to secede from Uzbekistan via referendum.
 They were brutally suppressed, at least 18 people were killed.